umee-network/umee/x/leverage/README.md

   Interest will accrue on borrows for as long as they are not paid off, with the amount owed increasing at a rate of the asset's [Borrow APY](#borrow-apy).

+- `MsgMaxBorrow` borrows assets by automatically calculating the maximum amount that can be borrowed.

 - `MsgRepay` assets of a borrowed type, directly reducing the amount owed.

   Repayments that exceed a borrower's amount owed in the selected denomination succeed at paying the reduced amount rather than failing outright.